falcettijr/falcettijr/README.md

 ##  About Me
 🌱 - I am currently studying to become a "Full Stack Developer"

-📙 - I'm focused on HTML, CSS and JavaScript, in addition to other courses such as:
+📙 - I'm focused on HTML, CSS, JavaScript and SQL in addition to other courses such as:

-👨🏻‍💻 - Programming logic and algorithms, GIT, Software Documentation, Figma and Scrum.
+👨🏻‍💻 - Logic and algorithms, GIT, Software Documentation, Figma and Scrum.

 💼 - I'm a professional with ten years of experience in credit analysis management.